StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

    - **relative_time** - The relative timeframe for retrieving topology.
    - **events_bootstrap_days** - How many days in the past to collect events on the first run.
    - **events_process_limit** - Maximum number of events to process each run.
-3. [Restart StackState Agent V2](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
+3. [Restart Rancher Observability Agent V2](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
-4.Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.
+4.Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to Rancher Observability.

 #### Dynatrace API token

-The API Token configured in StackState Agent V2 must have the permission **Access problems and event feed, metrics, and topology** \(API value `DataExport`\).
+The API Token configured in Rancher Observability Agent V2 must have the permission **Access problems and event feed, metrics, and topology** \(API value `DataExport`\).
 Note that this token must be generated by an admin Dynatrace user in Settings > Integrations > Dynatrace API.
 For details, see [Dynatrace API token permissions \(dynatrace.com\)](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#token-permissions).

 You can check if the generated token is working using the curl command: